lunokjod/watch/src/app/README.md

  ***LunokIoTApplication*** is the base application (use it if don't want "back" button on your application)

  ***TemplateApplication*** is a LunokIoTApplication with back button (recommended)

+::Tick() method are called from System, the app must draw their interface here (canvas)
+  * return **true** means the UI has changed
+  * return **false** means no redraw needed

+ * To draw a splash screen must draw your canvas before leave Application constructor, If no splash use a "Tick();" at end of constructor